Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Safety Concerns

-When it comes to issuing a Technical Service Bulletin (TSB), one of the primary reasons is to address safety concerns.
+When it comes to issuing a Technical Service Bulletin (TSB), one of the primary reasons is to address .
 These concerns could range from potential hazards that could lead to accidents or injuries to issues that could compromise the overall safety of the vehicle.
 For example, if a certain component in a vehicle is found to be prone to failure and could potentially cause a safety hazard, the manufacturer may issue a TSB to inform technicians and vehicle owners about the issue and provide guidance on how to address it.

 • Manufacturers have a responsibility to address safety issues promptly and effectively to prevent accidents.